Marinna Kus published Ways to Overcome the Challenges Unique to Black Business Owners in Blog 2019-04-20 12:33:34 -0400

 Ultimately, society wins.

 When the investment industry becomes more diverse, future investments will be made in more diverse founders.
-Score 3 Angels strives to create financial and social equity through early stage investing.
+Score 3 Ventures strives to create financial and social equity through early-stage investing.

 You can be part of this change.
 Apply to be a Score 3 Venture Fellow today.

 OUR MISSION IS TO UNCOVER AND EMPOWER ORIGINAL PROBLEM SOLVERS FROM ALL WALKS OF LIFE.

 Our biggest expectation...Growth!
 Our desire is that you will commit to the fellowship, learn from the fellowship which will lead to your growth.
 Much will be expected of you, but you can also expect a lot in return.
 Score 3 will offer support to ensure continued academic and professional success throughout the Fellowship.
 The program starts with a 1-2 month internship/training period.
 Upon successful completion of the internship, you will be granted a fellowship position and placed with a Venture Network Partner in a 1-2 year position.
 With this guidance, we expect you will eventually leap from fellow to future venture capitalist yourself.

 - Be a Person of Color, a Woman, or an LGBTQ community member.
 We are bringing talented, diverse innovators to the table

 - Have tremendous drive and hustle - we need to know if you have what it takes!

 - A strong interest in working in Venture Capital or Private Equity